-(c) In financial year 30 June 2020, the management approved not to go ahead with the activity relating to the publication of school books and, the plant located at Riche Terre amounting to Rs 63,840,434 at cost be partially impaired.
+(d) In financial year 30 June 2020 and 30 June 2021, the management approved not to go ahead with the activity relating to the publication of school books and, the plant located at Riche Terre amounting to Rs 63,840,434 at cost be partially impaired.
 The recoverable amount was based on the fair value less cost to sell.
-In determining the fair value, the physical conditions of the plant was considered and, it was estimated to be Rs 32,000,000.
+In determining the fair value, the physical conditions of the plant was considered and current negotiation with potential buyers have been considered.
+It was estimated to be Rs 19,200,000 (2020: Rs 32,000,000).
 The impairment of this plant was recognised in the statement of profit or loss as an expense.